UKCloud/documentation/articles/gpu/gpu-sco.md

 Outside of the creation of your UKCloud for VMware resources needed to support your GPU service, customers can request the addition of GPU capabilities in GPU-enabled zones via the service request option, and the service will be available within 10 working days.

-If you request access to Cloud GPU resources for existing VMs that are not in a GPU-enabled zone, our CSMs will work with you to configure new UKCloud for VMware, High Performance Compute or UKCloud for OpenStack services in the correct zone.
+If you request access to Cloud GPU resources for existing VMs that are not in a GPU-enabled zone, our SDMs will work with you to configure new UKCloud for VMware, High Performance Compute or UKCloud for OpenStack services in the correct zone.

 UKCloud has created several videos, helpful guides, manuals and FAQs to help train and instruct users so that they are up and running quickly and easily.
 These are available within the [Knowledge Centre](https://docs.ukcloud.com/).

-As previously mentioned, you will be assigned a Customer Success Manager (CSM) to provide any assistance required during the first 90 days of the service.
+As previously mentioned, your Service Delivery Manager (SDM) will provide any assistance during the provisioning of the service.

 UKCloud also has a large ecosystem of partners who can deliver additional services, such as support and professional services.
 UKCloud would be pleased to introduce you to the right partner to suit your needs.